Non-Invasive Prenatal Testing

 - Sex abnormality

-Pregnant women who might be affected by one of these rarities usually performs NIPT and this type of prenatal testing does not put their unborn child at risk.
+Pregnant women who might be affected by one of these rarities usually perform NIPT testing and this type of prenatal testing does not put their unborn child at risk.

 Why Perform Non-invasive Prenatal Testing?